na-na-hi/renget/archive/CptPants.md

 #CptPants's Bots
--> Last updated: November 11 <-
+-> Last updated: December 26 <-
 Bots by the fella who goes by CptPants.
-Currently lurking, with nothing to share.

-I recommend always going for Chub links, they have the most updated version of each bot.
+Use Chub links, as they are always the most updated versions.
+Other links are kept so you know I was the uploader.
 The images on this Rentry are the cards themselves too, if you'd rather download them that way.

 *Assume all bots were made for NSFW unless they're tagged otherwise.*